lunduniversity.lu.se

 Laser NameRepetition RatePulse EnergyCenter WavelengthPulse DurationComments

-The first two lasers are based upon amplification in Ti:Sapphire.
-They have been constantly upgraded since their installation in 1992 and 1998.
-The third laser is based upon a different concept: OPCPA.
+One laser is based upon chirped pulse amplification in Ti:Sapphire and two in Ytterbium gain material.
+Three lasers are based upon a different concept: OPCPA.
 It combines optical parametric amplification in a crystal and chirped pulse amplification where an optical pulse is stretched in time, amplified and then compressed again.
-These lasers have the same nominal wavelength (800 nm) but vastly different pulse energy and repetition rate.
+These lasers have the nominal wavelength of 800 nm or 2 µm but vastly different pulse energy and repetition rate.

 The Lund high-power laser facility has been funded by the Knut and Alice Wallenberg Foundation and by Lund University